 Who is this for?

-If you're a Blue Care Network (HMO) plan member, this information will help you know how to determine what type of care is primary care.
+If you're a Blue Care Network plan member, this information will help you determine what type of care is primary care.

-Preventive care refers to care given to help prevent an injury or illness such as a physical examination.
+Preventive care refers to care given to help prevent an injury or illness, such as health screenings, wellness exams and immunizations.

 All preventive care is scheduled through your primary care physician.
 When scheduling preventive care, remember to call your doctor’s office well in advance of when you would like to schedule your appointment.
 We suggest you call at least 30 days prior to your desired appointment date.
 Bring all of your prescription and over-the-counter medications as well as your immunization records with you to your appointment.